 \subsection{Black Holes}

 Accreting black holes can exhibit thermal-dominant states in which the emission is dominated by a component emanating from the inner portion of the accretion disk \citep[e.g.,][]{Rem}.
 SSSs and QSSs have therefore both been suggested as possible black holes.
-In fact, the most well-know state changer is M101-ULX-1, an ultraluminous SSS that has been detected also in high QSS and low-hard states \citep[e.g.,][]{Kong2004, Kong2005, Mukai2005}.
+In fact, the most well-known state changer is M101-ULX-1, an ultraluminous SSS that has been detected also in high QSS and low-hard states \citep[e.g.,][]{Kong2004, Kong2005, Mukai2005}.
 M101-ULX-1 is almost certainly a black hole.
 Its mass could be either in the range typical of Galactic stellar-mass black holes or else in the higher range ($50-10^4\, M_\odot$) suggested for intermediate-mass black holes.

 The luminosity of r1-25 is 1-3 orders of magnitude smaller than the luminosities measured for M101-ULS-1 when it is in a soft state.
 It is therefore highly unlikely to be an intermediate-mass black hole.
 In fact, if the luminosity is less than roughly a percent of the Eddington luminosity, then the inner disk will not be optically thick and the emission will not be thermal.
 This suggests that, if this source is a black hole, it is more likely to be of stellar mass.
-The top panel of Figure 9, first shown in \citet{Dis2010b}, shows that QSS emission is expected in the thermal-dominant state of black holes with mass below $\sim 100\, M_\odot.$ The radius of the inner disk would determine the value of the effective temperatures; the spectrum could be either QSS or SSS.
+The top panel of Figure 7, first shown in \citet{Dis2010b}, shows that QSS emission is expected in the thermal-dominant state of black holes with mass below $\sim 100\, M_\odot.$ The radius of the inner disk would determine the value of the effective temperatures; the spectrum could be either QSS or SSS.